cans/gitvenv/README.md

     virtualenv /opt/virtualenv/myapp
     cd /var/lib/myapp
     pip install --upgrade -r requirements.txt

+On the virtualenv is setup, you may want to install the code you checked out from git inside the virtualenv.
+If you set the `install` variable to `true`, then this role will install do so, in development mode:

+    cd /var/lib/myapp
+    pip install -e .

 And finally it will update the users `~/.bashrc` to define and export the `WORKON_HOME` variable, set to the value of`gitvenv_workon_home_dir`;